Deterministic LOCC transformation of three-qubit pure states and entanglement transfer: Theorems and their physical meanings

-Two different decompositions of the form \eref{L2.1} are possible for the same state $\left|\psi\right\rangle$, one with $0\le\varphi\le\pi$ and the other with $\pi\le\varphi\le2\pi$.
-These two decompositions are LU-equivalent; in other words, they can be transformed into each other by local unitary transformations.
-Hereafter, we refer to the decomposition \eref{L2.1} with $0\le\varphi\le\pi$ as the positive decomposition and the one \eref{L2.1} with $\pi<\varphi<2\pi$ as the negative decomposition.
+Two different decompositions of the form \eqref{L2.1} are possible for the same state $\left|\psi\right\rangle$, one with $0\le\varphi\le\pi$ and the other with $\pi\le\varphi\le2\pi$.
+These two decompositions are LU-equivalent; in other words, they can be transformed into each other by local unitary (LU) transformations.
+Hereafter, we refer to the decomposition \eqref{L2.1} with $0\le\varphi\le\pi$ as the positive decomposition and the one \eqref{L2.1} with $\pi<\varphi<2\pi$ as the negative decomposition.
 We also refer to the coefficients of the positive and negative decompositions as the positive-decomposition coefficients and the negative-decomposition coefficients, respectively.
-Therefore, a set of coefficients gives a unique set of states that are LU-equivalent to each other, whereas such a set of states may give two possible sets of coefficients: for $\varphi\ne0$, a set of positive-decomposition coefficients and a set of negative-decomposition coefficients are possible, while for $\varphi=0$, only one set of positive-decomposition coefficients is possible.
-A set of LU-equivalent states and a set of positive-decomposition coefficients have a one-to-one correspondence.
+Therefore, a set of coefficients gives a unique set of states that are LU-equivalent to each other, whereas such a set of states may give two possible sets of coefficients: for $\varphi\ne0$, a set of positive-decomposition coefficients and a set of negative-decomposition coefficients are possible, while for $\varphi=0$, two sets of positive-decomposition coefficients are possible.
+When $\sin\varphi\ne0$ holds, a set of LU-equivalent states and a set of positive-decomposition coefficients have a one-to-one correspondence.

-We can use the coefficients of the generalized Schmidt decomposition in order to define five entanglement parameters of $\left|\psi\right\rangle$ as follows:
+We can express the entanglement parameters in the coefficients of the generalized Schmidt decomposition:

-where we can use either the positive-decomposition coefficients or the negative-decomposition coefficients: both give the same values of \eref{L2.2}--\eref{L2.6}.
-These parameters are real numbers; the parameters $j_{AB}$, $j_{AC}$, $j_{BC}$ and $j_{ABC}$ are nonnegative, whereas the parameter $J_{5}$ can take a negative value.
-The parameters $j_{AB}$, $j_{AC}$, $j_{BC}$ and $j_{ABC}$ are square roots of the entanglement parameters $J_{3}$, $J_{2}$, $J_{1}$ and $J_{4}$ proposed in Ref. \cite{18}, respectively.
-The parameters $j_{AB}$, $j_{AC}$, $j_{BC}$ and $j^2_{ABC}$ are also related to the concurrences $C_{AB}$, $C_{AC}$ and $C_{BC}$ \cite{6} and the tangle $\tau_{ABC}$ \cite{10} as follows:

-The parameter $J_{5}$ is equal to $J_{5}$ in Ref. \cite{18}.
-These five parameters are invariant with respect to local unitary transformations.
-The two parameters $j_{ABC}$ and $J_{5}$ are tripartite parameters; these two parameters are invariant respect to permutation of the qubits $A$, $B$ and $C$ \cite{18}.
-Hereafter, we refer to these five parameters as the $J$-parameters.